alphagov/verify-event-recorder-service/README.md

 Running pre-commit will start docker-compose with Postgres and our code then run tests.

+# Database Schemas

+The database scripts live in [verify-event-system-database-scripts](https://github.com/alphagov/verify-event-system-database-scripts).

+The tests currently rely on scripts in the migrations directory of the agove repo.

 ## Using pre-commit hooks

 If you run the `./pre-commit` script it will suggest you install `pre-commit`.